s-wolvin/OPG-CNN-Northern-Utah-CIROH-Workshop/README.md

 Restart your server

 ### 3. Clone Repository to your Machine
 Identify a location where you would like to work in a development environment.
-Using the command prompt, change your working directory to this folder and git clone [OPG-CNN-Northern-Utah-CIROH-Workshop](https://github.com/s-wolvin/OPG-CNN-Northern-Utah-CIROH-Workshop).
+Using the command prompt, change your working directory to this folder and git clone your forked OPG-CNN-Northern-Utah-CIROH-Workshop repository.
 ```
 git clone https://github.com/YOUR-USERNAME/OPG-CNN-Northern-Utah-CIROH-Workshop
 ```

 ### 4. Create Your Virtual Environment From The YML File
-From your command prompt, go to the home directory.
+From your command prompt, navigate to the OPG-CNN-Northern-Utah-CIROH-Workshop folder.
 ```
-cd ~
+cd OPG-CNN-Northern-Utah-CIROH-Workshop/
 ```
 The command below creates the needed environment and downloads all required Python libraries.
 The environment will be named `CNN_env`.
 ```